-With both machinery and sheds getting bigger, girder trusses have become more common.
-A girder truss can achieve a wider bay opening than can usually be built with standard engineering
+With both machinery and sheds getting bigger, the need for wide access in sheds has increased, meaning girder trusses have become a much more common addition to farm sheds.
+This is primarily because a girder truss can achieve a wider bay opening than can usually be built with standard engineering.

 What is a girder truss?